Smoke Gases

 • Avoid inhalation of smoke as much as possible - keep head below any obvious (visible) accumulation of smoke gases;

-• Hold a piece of wet material over nose and mouth to filter out water soluble gases during inhalation.
-As well as some irritant gases, this will also be effective against one of the two immediately dangerous gases, hydrogen cyanide;
+• Hold a piece of wet material over nose and mouth to filter out water-soluble gases during inhalation.
+This will be effective against irritant gases, and against one of the two immediately dangerous gases, hydrogen cyanide;

 • Minimise unnecessary activity so as to keep respiration levels as low as possible.